• Skip to primary navigation

 • Providing technical advice on safe designs and construction to clients.

-• Securing planning and/or building regulations approval from relevant bodies.
+• Securing planning and building regulations approval from relevant bodies.

-• Analyzing the configurations of the basic elements of a structure.
+• Analyzing the configurations of the essential elements of a structure.

-• Liaising with other professionals on the field such as architects and engineers.
+• Liaising with other professionals in the field, such as architects and engineers.

 • Monitoring and inspecting all the work contractors do to guarantee their structural soundness.